Reason we do not use electronic medical records

-The patients who asked me (with the exception of one who was trying to sell me his company’s product), were genuinely curious and concerned that we might be falling “behind the times”.
-I would like to assure each of you that our decision to resist the pressure to convert to an EMR is a well thought-out, conscious choice that we have made for many reasons.
+The patients who asked me are genuinely curious.
+I would like to assure each of you that our decision to resist the pressure to convert to electronic medical records is a conscious choice that we have made for many reasons.

 It seems that everywhere you turn, “experts” are touting the value of EMR.
 They are portrayed as the cure for many of the ills affecting our healthcare system today.
 We are told that an EMR can save money, improve accuracy, and enhance the portability of a patient’s records as they move through the healthcare system.
 Surely physicians want to save money; surely we acknowledge that our poor handwriting legibility may lead to potential medical errors; and surely everyone wants to save trees by transmitting medical information electronically rather than using reams of paper every day.
 What self-respecting healthcare provider would therefore refuse to install an EMR immediately?